Quick CV Dropoff

 We will always contact our candidates when a suitable opportunity arises for locum work.
 However, if you’re nearing the end of an assignment and prefer to move early, we can offer guidance and support to facilitate that.

-In our experience, one of the main concerns expressed by legal candidates is the length of assignments.
-Many candidates assume that locum work lasts only a few weeks or a month at a time; this isn’t true.
+In our experience, we find that one of the main concerns expressed by legal candidates is the length of assignments.
+Many candidates assume that locum work lasts only a few weeks or a month at a time, this just isn’t true.

 As we know, one of the core benefits of legal locum jobs is flexibility.
 Therefore, you’re often empowered to decide how long you stay with an employer.
 We have found that, as a minimum, roles last between two and three months.